rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

 **------------------Work in-progress---------------------------**

 **Virtual Assistance for TOGAF powered by OCI Gen AI Services **

-This chatbot will respond to your queries related to TOGAF10 concepts and solve questions related to TOGAF.
+This chatbot will respond to your queries related to TOGAF10 concepts and questions related to TOGAF.

 To learn about OCI Generative AI services ,refer to [Oracle Generative AI Certification course](https://mylearn.oracle.com/ou/course/oci-generative-ai-professional/136035/2126370) I found this course very useful for certificaiton as well as learning RAG, LLM architecture , Encoding & decoding etc.